tkoenig1/FMPFR/README.md

 the library is to make the use of MPFR convenient for a Fortran user.

 ## Compiler requirements
-As of now, you need a compiler which supports `ERROR STOP` and derived type I/O, so it should be relatively recent.
+As of now, you need a compiler which supports `ERROR STOP for the testsuite.

 ## What is supported